pomponchik/skelet/README.md

 ![logo](https://raw.githubusercontent.com/pomponchik/skelet/develop/docs/assets/logo_8.svg)

 Collect all the settings of your project in one place.
 Ensure type safety, thread safety and information security, and automatically validate all types and values.
-Use a simple and elegant "pythonic" syntax.
+Use simple and elegant "pythonic" syntax.
 Automatically load values from config files and environment variables.

 ## Table of contents